HeardLibrary/workshops/_posts/2016-02-05-audioProduction.md

 ##Introduction

 We all share and consume information in different mediums.
-Media is a broad term for technology used to store and transfer information ([Wikipedia](https://en.wikipedia.org/wiki/Media_(communication))).
+[Media](https://en.wikipedia.org/wiki/Media_(communication) is a broad term for technology used to store and transfer information.

 We are all familiar with producing and consuming textual media in our scholarly communications.
-However, other media could be used to share knowledge.
+Other media, however, could be used to share knowledge.

-Let's learn how to create and share audio.
+Now, we can learn how to create and share audio.
 We will practice creating an audio presentation to share our ideas and research.

-###Learning Objective
+##Learning Objective
 Learn and practice recording and sharing audio files with Audacity audio production software.

 ##Audio Production Equipment
-Audio production does require specialized equipment However basic recordings can be made with readily available tools including -  personal computer with sound card, free audio production software, and a headset mic.
+Audio production does require specialized equipment.
+Basic recordings can be made with readily available tools including  a personal computer with sound card, free audio production software, and a headset microphone.

 ###Software
-* [Audacity](http://www.audacityteam.org/) is an open source multi-track audio editor and recorder.
+* [Audacity](http://www.audacityteam.org/) is an open source, multi-track audio editor and recorder.
 It is free and easy to use.
 Audacity is a great tool for beginner audio producers.
 * Other ideas: mobile applications, other [DAW software](https://en.wikipedia.org/wiki/Digital_audio_workstation), other audio tools like [VLC media player](http://www.videolan.org/vlc/index.html).

 ###Hardware
 * Computer
 * Input
-  * Microphone and Mixer/interface -or- Microphone and Sound Card
+  * Microphone and Mixer Interface -or- Microphone and Sound Card.
   * **Sound Settings**: See what input/output devices are currently connected to your computer.
-      * PC: Control Panel --> Sound
+      * PC: Control Panel > Sound
-      * Mac: System Preferences --> Sound
+      * Mac: System Preferences > Sound
 * Output
   * Headphones or Speakers

 See Also - Adrian Try's [article](http://music.tutsplus.com/articles/the-complete-list-of-audio-gear-youll-need-for-your-podcast--audio-20527) on audio production gear.

-## Recording and Sharing Audio
+##Recording and Sharing Audio
 Download and install [Audacity](http://www.audacityteam.org/) if it is not available on your workstation.
-Please form small groups of two or three and work through the following activities.
+Now we will work through the following activities.

 ###Mic Test
 * Listen to these four microphone test files